eyalz800/zpp_bits/README.md

 [![Build Status](https://dev.azure.com/eyalz800/zpp_bits/_apis/build/status/eyalz800.zpp_bits?branchName=main)](https://dev.azure.com/eyalz800/zpp_bits/_build/latest?definitionId=9&branchName=main)

-A modern C++20 serialization library, with just one header file.
+A modern C++20 binary serialization library, with just one header file.

 This library is a successor to [zpp::serializer](https://github.com/eyalz800/serializer).
 The library tries to be simpler for use, but has more or less similar API to its predecessor.